eagle840/katacoda-labs/recon-ng/step2.md

 ### prompt
 the cmd prompt tells you where you are in the cli
 The first part is '[recon-ng]'
-The second part shows the workspace you are in.
+The second part shows the workspace you are in, and the third shows you the module your are in.
+To go back, use `'back'
 Workspaces are used to contain your work.

 help   & help (cmdName)  will show help.
 help is also context based, ie where you are in your commands.

 ### database
-recon-ng has a built in database that tracts information and has a preset set of tables run 'show' and you'll see the last of tables.
+recon-ng has a built in database that tracts information and has a preset set of tables run `show` and you'll see the last of tables.

 ## Setup a workspace and recon